CORVEL CORP Leases Disclosure

 Note 9 – Leases

 The Company determines if an arrangement contains a lease at contract inception.
-The Company’s current lease agreements have remaining lease terms between and seven years.
+The Company’s current lease agreements have remaining lease terms between 1 and 8 years.
 The Company recognizes a right-of-use (“ROU”) asset and a lease liability at the lease commencement date.
-The lease liability is initially measured based on the present value of the unpaid lease payments as of the lease commencement date.
-Key estimates and judgments used in determining the liability include the (1) discount rate the Company uses to discount the unpaid lease payments to present value, (2) lease term, and (3) lease payments.
+The lease liability is initially measured at the present value of the unpaid lease payments as of the lease commencement date.
+Key estimates and judgments include how the Company determines (1) the discount rate it uses to discount the unpaid lease payments to present value, (2) the lease term, and (3) lease payments.

 Variable lease payments associated with the Company’s leases are recognized upon occurrence of the event, activity, or circumstance in the lease agreement on which those payments are assessed.